garisonmike/cleaning_services_business/DOCUMENTATION.md

 ---

-## 2. Business Concept (1 minute)
+## 2. Business Concept

 ### The Problem
 Finding reliable, verified cleaning professionals is time-consuming and difficult for homeowners.

 ### The Solution
-An easy-to-use online platform where customers can:
+Customers can:
 1. Browse different cleaning services
 2. See transparent pricing
 3. Book services through a simple form